kwalczak80/Speedy-cars/README.md

 ![Footer hover effect](docs/images/existing-features/footer/footer-hover-effect.JPG)

-- Customized Admin (the business owner) panel,
-- Admin panel - ability to add a new car
-- Admin panel - ability to add a new employee
-- Admin panel - ability to review booked driving tests
-- Admin panel – ability to select cars that will be displayed on the page.
-No need to delete the car from the database if for some reason the business owner does not want it to be displayed on the website,

 ### Dynamic page titles

 Each page has an individual name located on the tab which can help the user quickly find out on which page they are currently on